apostrophecms/apostrophe-documentation/tutorials/snippets/subclassing-snippets.md

 When using the `singleton` type, you must always specify `widgetType` to indicate what type of widget should appear.

 `arrays` allow you to add one or more items which have their own schema.
-See the [apostrophe-schemas](https://github.com/punkave/apostrophe-schemas) documentation for details.
+See [arrays in schemas](arrays-in-schemas.html) for more information.

-Joins are also supported as described below.
+[Joins](joins.html) with other snippet and page types are also supported.

 ### Removing Fields